Supra Matrix Function Centralities

 Communicability Centrality

 Communicability centrality measures the weighted sum of all walks between nodes, with exponentially decaying weights for longer walks.
-It is based on the matrix exponential of the supra-adjacency matrix.
+It is computed from the matrix exponential of the supra-adjacency matrix.

 Mathematical Definition: